nm2107/Pioneer-DJM-850-driver-reverse-engineering/doc/usb-device-specifications.md

 - Interface Number : `1`
 - Alternate Setting : `0`
 - Interface Class : `Audio Control Device`
-- Description : may be the interface related to the 32bits A/D and D/A  audio
+- Description : may be the interface related to the master 32bits A/D and D/A
-converter, which can be used for classic audio playback and recording hover USB (i.e. not for DVS usage).
+audio converter.
+However no endpoints seems to be exposed.
+This interface may to be for internal needs.

 ### Fourth Interface Descriptor